recodehive/machine-learning-repos/README.md

     </tr>
     <tr>
       <td ><a href="https://towardsdatascience.com/understanding-optimization-algorithms-in-machine-learning-edfdb4df766b">Model Optimization - Article</a></td>
-      <td>Theis article from Towards Data Science is a comprehensive guide on understanding optimization algorithms in machine learning.
+      <td>This article from Towards Data Science is a comprehensive guide on understanding optimization algorithms in machine learning.
 Optimization algorithms play a crucial role in training machine learning models by iteratively adjusting model parameters to minimize a loss function..</td>
     </tr>
     <tr>
       <td ><a href="https://youtu.be/x6f5JOPhci0">Model Optimization - Video</a></td>